Inunaki Village: Legend

-According to the legend, Inunaki is a "small and easy to miss" village in a forest located in Fukuoka Prefecture, to the east of the Inunaki Mountain next to the most upstream tributary of Inunaki Gawa and the western edge of Wakamiya.
-The residents of the village refused to accept the Constitution of Japan.
-Near the entrance to the village, there's a handwritten sign reading "The Japanese constitution is not in effect past here."
-In order to find the village, one must take a small side road past Old Inunaki Tunnel.
-The original story takes place "sometime in the early 1970s" and follows a young couple, who were on their way to Hisayama when unexpectedly their car engine broke.
-They left their car and headed up the forest to seek help.
-They eventually entered a village that seemed abandoned.
-They were approached by a "crazy old man" who welcomed them to Inunaki before murdering them with a sickle.
+The village is described as "small and easy to miss" in a forest located in Fukuoka Prefecture, to the east of the Inunaki Mountain next to the most upstream tributary of Inunaki Gawa and the western edge of Wakamiya.
+The residents of the village refused to accept the Constitution of Japan and the legitimacy of the extant Japanese government.
+Near the village entrance is a handwritten sign reading: "The Japanese constitution is not in effect past here."
+A small side road past Old Inunaki Tunnel leads toward the village.
+According to the legend, "sometime in the early 1970s" a young couple on their way to Hisayama by car went into the forest seeking help when their car's engine broke down.
+They entered the seemingly-abandoned Inunaki Village, where a "crazy old man" greeted them and then murdered them with a sickle.

-There's another story related to the village, which tells of a telephone booth near the Inunaki bridge, which allegedly gets a call coming from Inunaki Village every night.
-The person that answers that call will be cursed and transported to the village.
-The victim of the curse will start to lose control of their body and mind before eventually dying.
+In another story, a telephone booth near the Inunaki bridge receives a call from Inunaki Village every night.
+People answering the call are transported to the village, and die from a curse that causes them to first lose control of their body and mind.

 The real Inunaki Village

-According to historical records written during the Edo Period, the real Inunaki Village (33°41′25″N 130°33′30″E), officially referred to as Inunakidani Village (犬鳴谷村), was established by a dispatch group of the Fukuoka Domain in 1691.
+According to Edo Period historical records, the real Inunaki Village (33°41′25″N 130°33′30″E), officially referred to as Inunakidani Village (犬鳴谷村), was established by a dispatch group of the Fukuoka Domain in 1691.
 Bunnai Shinozaki was appointed as the village headman.
-The village's sources of income were producing ceramic products and steel manufacturing.
-A coal mine was established here later and a castle called Inunaki Gobekkan was founded in 1865 under the recommendation of Kato Shisho.
+The village exported ceramic products and steel.
+A coal mine was added later.
+The Inunaki Gobekkan castle was founded in 1865 under the recommendation of Kato Shisho.